-LGBT teenagers are more negatively affected by sexual activity.
+LGBT teenagers have been found to be more negatively affected by sexual activity.
 They are more likely to contract a sexual transmitted infection.
-Those that identify as gay, lesbian or bisexual actually are more likely to get pregnant than one that identifies as a heterosexual female.
-Sex due to being coerced is more frequent as well among these youth.
-Transgender people have a four times higher rate of contracting the HIV virus than those that are heterosexual and have the highest rates of sexual violence.
+Those that identify as gay, lesbian or bisexual; actually, are more likely to get pregnant than a heterosexual female.

 “Because my school’s health program ignores the gay students, I have been pretty clueless about safe sex.
 I had to find information on my own on the Internet because non-straight students are ignored.”

-The problem goes as far as to state in one teacher's curricula,
+The problem goes as far as to state a teacher's curricula,

 "“Any same sex ‘sexual experimentation’ can be confusing to young persons and should be strongly discouraged.”

-To further this point some school's are told to "discourage" the lifestyle and being gay is "unnatural" and going even further to state that those that contracted HIV did so because they "chose" to be gay.
+To further this point, some school's are told to "discourage" the lifestyle; as well as educate the students that being gay is "unnatural.”
+Even going further stating, “individuals that contracted HIV because they had “chosen” to be gay.”

-Hostile school environments hurt these youth and become a barrier for them to reach their full academic potential.
+Hostile school environments continue to hurt these youth; creating a barrier that prevents them from reaching their full academic potential.
 These students experience frequent harassment from peers, maintain lower grade point average's, have lower self-esteem, higher rates of depression, are four times more likely to attempt suicide, and more than half trans-gender adolescents do attempt suicide.

-"Earlier this year, the late Sen. Frank Lautenberg (D-NJ) and Rep. Barbara Lee (D-CA) reintroduced the Real Education for Healthy Youth Act in both the Senate and the House of Representatives."
+Real Education for Healthy Youth Act in both the Senate and the House of Representatives.

-3. Teen Suicide - In the 21st Century teenage suicide is the third leading cause of death.
+In the 21st Century teenage suicide is the third leading cause of death.
 Males are more likely than females to commit suicide, however females are more likely than males to attempt suicide.
-Hispanic adolescents are more likely than any other ethnic/racial group to attempt suicide, but American Indian/Alaskan Natives are the most likely to actually commit suicide.
+Hispanic adolescents are most likely than any other ethnic/racial group to attempt suicide, but American Indian/Alaskan Natives are the most likely to actually commit suicide.

 - In 1996, more teenagers and young adults died of suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia and influenza, and chronic lung disease combined.

-- In 1996, suicide was the second-leading cause of death among college students, the third-leading cause of death among those aged 15 to 24 years, and the fourth- leading cause of death among those aged 10 to 14 years.
+- In 1996, suicide was the second-leading cause of death among college students.
+It was the third-leading cause of death for 15 to 24 year olds.
+It is the fourth-leading cause of death among10 to 14 years old.

-The causes of teen suicide varies but there are some common reasons that teens decide to take their own life.
+The reasons for Suicide vary; but, there are many common reasons and situations where they decide to take their own life.